THE FUNCTIONAL APPROACH

 Functional nutrition is concerned with optimizing whole-body function through appropriate diet and lifestyle interventions.
 We all carry genes in our DNA inherited from our parents, which may sometimes predispose us to disease, but our internal and external environment is ultimately responsible for the expression or suppression of those genes.
 This is a well-established concept called Epigenetics: the idea that no matter our genetic makeup, we have the ability to maintain good health and quality of life through modulating our living environment and the foods we consume on a daily basis.

 When we eat, we consume information, as the nutrients in our food orchestrate the rhythm of function within our entire body.
-In other words, we are in a constant dance with our environment and how we take care of ourselves on a daily basis and what we choose to put at the end of our fork is what ultimately determines our health and quality of life.
+In other words, we are in a constant dance with our environment, and how we take care of ourselves on a daily basis, the relationships we engage in, and what we choose to put at the end of our fork is what ultimately determines our gene expression and quality of life.

 I currently offer virtual consultations through Zoom or Facetime, which enables me to work with people from all over the world.
 If you wish to schedule your initial assessment, please head over to my SERVICES page to schedule.